 If it’s time to update your mobile, good news: Apple’s lucky 13 smartphone series is now official.
 The iPhone 13 range has finally been unveiled, offering an all-new processor, upgraded cameras, and longer battery life, as well as super-sized storage options across every model.

 Keeping with 2020’s naming conventions and screen sizing, Apple’s 13 series includes the standard iPhone 13, as well as smaller iPhone 13 Mini, premium iPhone 13 Pro, and extra-large iPhone 13 Pro Max.
-Pre-orders for each device will go live on Friday, September 17, at 10pm AEST ahead of the in-store iPhone release date one week later on September 24.
+The entire iPhone 13 phone range is now available to buy through the Apple store, retailers or on a phone plan from Telstra, Optus or Vodafone, which all three telcos stocking every device in the range.

 iPhone 13 plans compared by telco